Castella (Kasutera カステラ) catches my attention when I realize that it is a cake made with bread flour.

 Add the milk to the batter and mix evenly.
 Some Japanese recipes used sake instead.

-Scrape the mixing bowl with a silicone spatula to ensure all the flour has incorporated evenly with the batter.
+Scrape the mixing bowl with a silicone spatula to ensure all the flour has been incorporated evenly with the batter.

 Slam the bowl onto the table whenever you detect any large bubbles.
 Slamming helps to break the bubbles to achieve a very fine texture.